CtrlK

 Distinctiveness Conflict Risk

-Mentioning 'ElevenLabs' and 'mac-style say UX' provides some distinctiveness, but the description is too brief to clearly carve out a niche.
-It could overlap with other audio or TTS-related skills.
+Mentioning 'ElevenLabs' and 'mac-style say UX' provides some distinctiveness from generic audio or speech skills, but the description is too terse to clearly carve out a unique niche and could overlap with other TTS or audio generation skills.

 2 / 3